NahinAlam001/499B/README.md

 # SAM (Segment Anything Model) - Modular Code

-This repository contains a modular implementation of the Segment Anything Model (SAM) for segmenting images from the ISIC 2017 dataset.
+This repository contains a modular implementation of the Segment Anything Model (SAM) for segmenting images from the PH2 dataset.
 The implementation includes scripts for data preprocessing, training, and evaluation of the model.

 ## Table of Contents
 - [Installation](#installation)